-Planting area Planting Reason Location P2 Six She Oaks will be added to the existing Casuarinas These will be placed in the gaps where it appears previous trees have been lost prior to the development Along the eastern side of the eastern building Р3 Mixture of Melaleuca Revolution and Callistemon Saligus planted 4 m apart Screening Along the driveway, extending to the rear of the site P4 Two Eucalyptus Paniculata and 2 E. Fibrosa To enhance the existing screen Eastern boundary of the site
+Planting area Planting Reason Location P1 Approximately 25 Eucalyptus Maculata and 25 E. Fibrosa Offsetting those lost from endangered ecological community (EEC), Remnant Area 2 Along 40 m of the boundary in a zigzag formation P2 Six She Oaks will be added to the existing Casuarinas These will be placed in the gaps where it appears previous trees have been lost prior to the development Along the eastern side of the eastern building P3 Mixture of Melaleuca Revolution and Callistemon Saligus planted 4 m apart Screening Along the driveway, extending to the rear of the site P4 Two Eucalyptus Paniculata and 2 E. Fibrosa To enhance the existing screen Eastern boundary of the site